Jemimahtheslave/support-cryptogram/README.md

 ## Project Overview

 The Support Cryptogram project is a fun and challenging cryptogram puzzle that presents a secret message related to various avenues of support.
 Your task is to decode the cryptogram and reveal the hidden message.
-The project offers an entertaining way to engage with cryptanalysis and deciphering techniques.
+The project offers an entertaining way to engage with cryptanalysis and deciphering techniques in relation to DevMountain Foundation44

 ## Cryptogram Details